Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

    * task

  > aside positive
- >   Hint: Clear the search fiels, and then select the title **Status** to sort and show all the tables you selected.
+ >   Hint: Clear the search fields, and then select the title **Status** to sort and show all the tables you selected.

  ![Select](assets/select.png)